ntlinh16/cloudal/examples/configuration/README.md

 This `config_antidotedb_env_gke.py` script creates all required clusters, then performs the necessary setup and deploy the AntidoteDB from given yaml files.
 These antidote deployment yaml files are stored in the `antidotedb_yaml` directory.
 You can also modify the `config_host()` function in this script to install and configure your custom applications.

-Now on your GKE you have running AntidoteDB clusters, you can connect to them and peform your testing.
+Now on your GKE you have running AntidoteDB clusters, you can connect to them and perform your testing.